by Steve Bennett

 -Multiple Events

 Level 3 - Senior Coach is the highest qualification currently available to Australian coaches.
-Candidates to become Senior coaches must have had extensive coaching experience, especially at Senior level, and preferably with Athletes in State or National Squads.
-They are expected to have a high standard of knowledge of Sports Science Theory and Training Theory related to their chosen event(s).
+Candidates for Senior coach positions must have significant coaching experience, particularly at the Senior level.
+It is preferred that they have worked with athletes in State or National Squads.
+They should have a good understanding of Sports Science Theory.
+They also need to know Training Theory for their specific event(s).
 They must have held Level II accreditation for at least 3 years.

 The choice of specialist areas are: